Three common arthritis of the spine treatment options

 Conservative treatments for spinal osteoarthritis

 There is no one ideal treatment for arthritis of the spine.
-Depending on the location and severity of the joint degeneration, the patient’s overall health and several other factors, a variety of treatment approaches may be taken.
-Many patients are able to find relief from osteoarthritis pain and dysfunction through conservative (nonsurgical) methods.
+Depending on the location and severity of the joint degeneration, the patient’s overall health and several other factors, a number of treatment approaches may be taken.
+Many patients are able to find relief from osteoarthritis pain and dysfunction through conservative methods.
 Here are three commonly suggested treatments:

 Alternative treatments for spinal osteoarthritis